svylabs/LiquidAX/WHITEPAPER.md

 # Oracle-Free Stability: A Key Feature

 LiquidAX’s oracle-free architecture is a defining feature.
-Traditional DeFi protocols often rely on external oracles to determine collateral value, creating risks such as manipulation, latency, and centralization.
+Traditional Stablecoin protocols often rely on external oracles to determine collateral value, creating risks such as manipulation, centralization.
 LiquidAX circumvents these issues by relying solely on on-chain auction mechanisms, where users' open bids determine the need for liquidation.
 This decentralized process strengthens the protocol’s security and user trust.

 # Overview of LiquidAX Protocol